slog-rs/atomic/README.md

 [slog-rs]: //github.com/slog-rs/slog

-Using `slog-atomic` you can create a `slog::Drain` that can change behaviour in a thread-safe way, in runtime.
+Using `slog-atomic` you can create a `slog::Drain` that can change behavior in a thread-safe way, in runtime.
 This is useful eg. for triggering different logging levels from a signal handler.